4 things to consider when sowing wildflowers

-1. Removal of weeds / grass / debris
+1. Removal of weeds, grass and debris

-2. What it is you want to achieve
+2. What it is you want to achieve from sowing wildflowers

 When sowing wildflower seeds, you might have a few ideas about what you want to achieve with a meadow.
-If you want to create a habitat for pollinators, then look no further than our Bees and Pollinators mix.
+If you want to create a habitat for pollinators, look no further than our Bees and Pollinators mix.
 This mix of wildflowers is recommended by the Royal Horticulture Society and can be found on their Plants for Pollinators list.

 3. The size and type of area

-4. The time of year
+4. The best time of year for sowing wildflowers

 The 'best' time to sow wildflowers is in autumn, as this will produce the fastest display for you, resulting in a showing in spring.
 Spring is also a great time to sow as there will be a showing in late summer of the first year, although you will miss out on the spring bloom.
 The main thing to note is that winter sowing isn’t recommended, as low temperatures can affect germination in grass seed mixes.